alsaril/toy-compilers/math/README.md

-`ClassGeneratorTest` drives `generate` directly and runs the result: arithmetic and float semantics, and the variable accessor — that a repeated variable is looked up once, in the order the names appear, and again on the next call.
+`ClassGeneratorTest` drives `generate` directly and runs the result: arithmetic and float semantics, and the variable accessor — that a repeated variable is looked up once, in the order its slot was numbered, and again on the next call.
+Since ties in the usage count keep the order the names first appeared, an expression using each name equally is looked up left to right, which is what most of those tests read as.

 Three things there are invisible from running a class, so they are read back out of the bytes by `GeneratedMethods`: